aurelienmerz/SaucyWavesMidiSynth/README.md

 # Saucy Waves Synth

 ## Getting Started
-This guide assumes you have a machine equipped with XCode 10.1 or higher, Projucer from JUCE and Maximilian framework.
+This guide assumes you have a machine equipped with XCode 10.1 or higher, Projucer from JUCE 5.4.3 or latest and Maximilian framework https://github.com/micknoise/Maximilian.

 ## Installation
+Download repo, open the .jucer file, add the Maximilian lib to source and click save.
+Xcode will open automatically.